Collaboration is central to our approach.

 https://www.wildrowangardendesign.co.uk

-• Tim Martel Certified Passivhaus Consultant, proving certified expertise in Passivhaus consultancy and performance analysis and PH ribbon software developer to help calculate overall carbon footprint working towards meeting RIBA Climate goals and Net Zero target
+Tim Martel Passivhaus Consultant Certified Passivhaus Consultant, proving certified expertise in Passivhaus consultancy and performance analysis and PH ribbon software developer to help calculate overall carbon footprint working towards meeting RIBA Climate goals and Net Zero target

-In addition to running her practice, Deb lectures part-time in Sustainable Construction Technology at the University of Cheltenham and is currently preparing to lead a new research programme focused on aligning the built environment with Cradle to Cradle sustainability frameworks and global regenerative goals.
+Alongside running Studio BE, she lectures in Sustainable Construction Technology at the University of Gloucestershire and is developing research exploring Cradle to Cradle principles and regenerative design.